MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/calculated-fields-form/README.txt

 * Modifies the Phone control.
 * Fixes a conflict with third-party code in the browser persistence module.
 * Modifies the quantity integration between WooCommerce products and form fields (Developer and Platinum plugin versions).

-= 1.2.34 =

-* Fixes an issue with the maxlength attribute of fields.
-* Fixes a conflict on pages that load multiple jQuery versions.
-* Implements the JSONTOCSV operation to generate a CSV file directly on the client side.
-* Modifies the quantity integration between WooCommerce products and form fields (Developer and Platinum plugin versions).

-= 1.2.33 =

-* Fixes a minor issue with the set_step method in the slider controls.

-= 1.2.32 =

-* Fixes an issue in the tooltips.

-= 1.2.31 =

-* Implements the Cookies Operations modules to write, read, check, and delete cookies.
-* Modifies the QR control to stop the camera once it scans the QR code.

-= 1.2.30 =

-* Modifies the Checkbox control to allow configuring a minimum number of choice to select, and not only a maximum.

-= 1.2.29 =

-* Prevents that variables included with the CP_CALCULATED_FIELDS_VAR shortcode overwrite global and other context variables (Thanks to NGÔ THIÊN AN (ancorn_ from VNPT-VCI)).
-* Modifies the CFFCHART operation to allow the use of ChartJS 4.X.X API versions (Developer and Platinum versions of the plugin).
-* Modifies the WebHook add-on (Developer and Platinum versions of the plugin).